yashineonline/gmoon/README.md

 ## 🙌 Built by Yashine Hazmatally Goolam Hossen – Waterloo, Canada
-Join us in building the next chapter of planetary healing.
+Join us in building the next chapter of planetary learning and healing.

 ---